 Your website must be visually appealing to attract new customers.
 If you’re selling food online, it’s crucial that you provide high-quality and attractive images to make the food look delicious.
 We also recommend creating detailed original descriptions of the food you put on your website.

-Choose the most suited themes that are easy to navigate, include visible CTAs for ordering food, and have enough space for high standard photos.
+Choose the most suited themes that are easy to navigate, include visible CTAs for ordering food, and have enough space for high-resolution photos.

-SEO (search engine optimization) is a strategy of driving traffic to your website from the search engine results page (SERP).
-Make sure that your food delivery website has clear URLs, image alt tags, concise meta tags to help your potential customers find your company.
+SEO (search engine optimization) is a strategy for driving traffic to your website from the search engine results page (SERP).
+Make sure that your food delivery website has clear URLs, image alt tags, and concise meta tags to help your potential customers find your company.

 Social media platforms such as Facebook, Pinterest and Instagram are the best way to interact with your customers and share useful content.
 71% of customers recommend the product to their close friends if they had a positive user experience on the company’s social media.
 Always reply to customers’ comments or reviews and offer loyalty programs for most active ones.